liamtreacy/dev-setup/cheatsheet.md

 Prefix + n - next window
 Prefix + p - previous window
 CTRL + h,j,k,l - move between split panes
 Prefix + c - new window
 Prefix + & - kill window

+### Copy mode

+Prefix + [ - enter copy mode

+While in copy mode, naviagte using arrows.
+Space - start selection, press enter and is copied to tmux buffer Prefix + ] - paste buffer

+Other option is to press v, select text and then y to yank and p to paste.

 ## INTELLIJ